EsteveSegura/anti-abuse-bot-twitch/README.md

 # anti-abuse-bot-twitch
-Bot that detects bullys on ur channel
+Bot that detects bullies on ur channel